bbuong/dADR-SR/README.md

 # dADR-SR
-dADR-SR provides an implementation of the dilated Adaptive Residual Network for the combination of satellite altimetry and thermal observations to super-resolve ocean Absolute Dynamic Topography.
+dADR-SR provides the implementation of a multi-channel dilated Adaptive Residual Network (here used to super-resolve ocean Absolute Dynamic Topography from the combination of satellite altimetry and thermal observations).
 The network and the training/test data used for its development are fully described in the paper:

 - Buongiorno Nardelli B., Charles E., Ciani D., Super-resolving ocean dynamics from space with computer vision algorithms, **2022**, _in preparation_